-Join us for an online celebration for the opening of three new exhibitions at Center for Book Arts.
+Join us for an online celebration for the opening of two new exhibitions at Center for Book Arts.
 The evening will include exclusive walk throughs of each exhibition, alongside remarks by the artists and curator.
 NOTE: Due to the COVID-19 pandemic, Center for Book Arts will hold the opening reception entirely online.

 Curated by Maryam Ghoreishi, Out of Sight, Beyond Touch not only investigates the sense of sight, but also of touch.
 Through the artworks of Amina Ahmed, Bahman Mohammadi, Masoumeh Mohtadi, and Shirin Salehi, each of these senses—either acting alone or working together—reminds the visitor of the vital role of discovery and understanding that sight and touch play together in determining tactile sensations.
 Visitors’ interactions with each artwork imply the concept of mystery via confrontations with unfamiliar objects or situations.
 While some works are covered and may only be touched, some can only be viewed, not touched: each concealing a different approach, resulting in the process of discovery.
 The exhibition is also designed with a reading section containing multiple books in English, Farsi, and Spanish, with a sculpture by Ramyar Vala.